Kartik-Lohar/Distracted_Driver_Detection/README.md

 Step 3: Now comes our favourite step, to define the structure of our model and adding layers in our model.
 While dealing with images we can use an approach of transfer learning.
 Transfer learning appraoch is so much helpful when we have less number of training data.

-Here I am telling breif introduction of transfer learning :
+Here I am telling brief introduction of transfer learning :

 Transfer learning is a technique in deep learning that allows a model to be fine tuned for a specific task, using knowledge learned from a pre-trained model that